 - Cruise Prices

-Adventure Canada reserves the right to amend all or part of any Cruise price for any reason including, without limitation: increased fuel costs, airfares, airport levies, hotels fees, COVID-19 related expenses or increases in ground operator service fees.
+Adventure Canada reserves the right to amend all or part of any Cruise price for any reason including, without limitation: increased fuel costs, increased currency costs, airfares, airport levies, hotels fees, COVID-19 related expenses or increases in ground operator service fees.
 As regulated by the Travel Council of Ontario (TICO), if the price increase is more than 7% (except increases resulting from an increase in retail sales tax or HST) you have the right to cancel the contract and obtain a full refund.

 - Cruise Payments